mflan48/genVisualData/README.md

         - `ColUsedForIsAlpScarf-Color`
     - _isAlpScarf_: a string that indicates that the alpscarf plot data should be generated with the AOI column as the passed in argument
     - _isRadial_: a string that indicates the radial data should be generated with the AOIName column as the passed in argument
-    - _isStimulus_: a string that indicates the radial data should be generated with the stimulus column as the passed in argument\n
+    - _isStimulus_: a string that indicates the radial data should be generated with the stimulus column as the passed in argument

 ### _Example usage_
 - `python3 genAllPhases.py -p ./processed_data -c ./PhaseChanges.csv -o ./Bug1_Output -t ./Bug2_Output`